Second Grade Assistant Teacher

-Isabelle Tanov was born and raised in Berkeley.
-She loves taking walks in Tilden park and visiting the animals at Little Farm.
-After graduating from the School of the Art Institute of Chicago, where she studied art education and student-taught at high schools and elementary schools, she moved back to Berkeley.
-While she was in college Ms. Tanov would lead summer camps at Brushstrokes studio and, after she graduated, she became the youth programs manager for a year, organizing all camps and activities at Brushstrokes.
-During the 2018-2019 school year, Ms. Tanov hosted two after-school clubs at BPC and also became a member of the Extended Daycare team.
-Now enrolled in the Bay Area Teacher Training Institute, she is pursuing a masters in teaching and a California teaching credential.
-She is very excited to be the assistant teacher in fourth grade for the 2020-2021 school year.
+Isabelle Tanov was born and raised in Berkeley, and is a BPC alumni (class of 2010).
+After graduating from the School of the Art Institute of Chicago, where she studied art education and student-taught at high schools and elementary schools, she moved back to Berkeley, where she loves taking walks in Tilden park and visiting the animals at Little Farm.
+While she was in college Isabelle would lead summer camps at Brushstrokes studio and, after she graduated, she became their youth programs manager for a year, organizing all camps and activities.
+During the 2018-2019 school year, Isabelle taught two after-school clubs at BPC and also became a member of the Extended Day team.
+Now enrolled in the Bay Area Teacher Training Institute, she is pursuing a master’s in education and a California teaching credential.
+She is very excited to be the assistant teacher in second grade for the 2021-2022 school year.

 Why I Work with Children